dglazier/chanser/README.md

 Where Pi4 is the name of your final state class.

+Please note that all classes are given an additional C++ namespace equal to the username of the person who created the skeleton class.
+This is to prevent conflcicts when multiusers load finalstates at the same time which may have the dame classname.
+The namespace means that the full class name will be like dglazier::Pi4, this is required when creating objects of your class in ROOT scripts.

 ### Using your class

 There are 3 main ways to develop this class